indy/seni/README.md

-* visual studio integration with the native windows build build the windows version (test.exe) load visual studio with: devenv build_win\test.exe Insert any breakpoints
+* visual studio integration with the native windows build build the windows version (test.exe) load visual studio with: devenv build\test.exe Insert any breakpoints
   Press F11 to begin execution
-  When exiting for the first time, save the MSDev solution to the build_win folder
+  When exiting for the first time, save the MSDev solution